All Episodes

 Which obviously I don't like.

-I don't like the ever encroaching nature of the surveillance state in our lives, but it's remarkable that this has obviously come at a time where, well, why don't we just use facial recognition cameras at the carnival?
+But it's remarkable that this has obviously come at a time where, well, why don't we just use facial recognition cameras at the carnival?

-which is what the Met were saying.
+Which is what the Met was saying.

 Yeah.

-And subject to a legal challenge, 11 civil liberty and anti-racist groups have demanded.
+11 civil liberty and anti-racist groups have demanded.

 It celebrates their heritage and various things.

-So that's the elephant in the room, which we haven't explicitly said.
+So that's the elephant in the room which we haven't explicitly said.

 But that is the case.